An incorporated association may choose to cancel or wind up for many reasons, such as:

 - an Application for cancellation of incorporation (Word, 127KB) confirming the above information

 - any outstanding annual statements and the lodgement fee for each

-- a copy of the full set of meeting minutes (if a special resolution was passed relating to the distribution of assets)
+- a copy of the full set of meeting minutes (if you passed a special resolution about distribution of assets)

 - proof of distribution of assets.

 If an association has assets of more than $10,000, it must wind up by following the rules in the Commonwealth Corporations Act 2001.

 The members of an association can start the winding up.
 The process involves:

 - passing a special resolution to approve the association being wound up